chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/maui/app-lifecycle/platform-lifecycle.md

 # [iOS](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/app-lifecycle#ios)
 Each delegate has an identically named extension method used to register a handler for that delegate.

-## Responding to iOS Lifecycle Delegates
+## responding to ios lifecycle delegates
 Call `ConfigureLifecycleEvents` method on `MauiAppBuilder` object in `CreateMauiApp` method of `MauiProgram` class.
 Then on the `ILifecycleBuilder` object, call `AddiOS` method and specify the `Action` that registeres handlers for the required delegates:
 ```cs
 using Microsoft.Maui.LifecycleEvents;